TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 > My, my what manner of place is this?
 A path to redemption, or a road to damnation?
 Hard to say, for your journey is just beginning.

-Are the first things Raphael says when we first meet him.
+Are the first things Raphael says when we meet him.
 Just by his mannerisms one can tell he is up to no good.
 Then we get transported into his home, which he has named:

 > The House of Hope.
 Where the tired come to rest, and the famished come to feed - lavishly.